alvinctk/tech-notes/cover_letter/Creating_a_sense_of_urgency.md

 Remember, your services are the product, the employer is the customer.
 Use the powerful principles of marketing that businesses have been using on all of us for decades.

+## Use a four letter word to get your way

 There is one four-letter word that has been found to powerfully impact the effectiveness of an advertisement.
-It's the word, call.
+It's the word, **call**.

 Split AB tests have repeatedly shown that placing the word, call, in front of a telephone number increases an ad's response.

 The word, call, demands an action.
 This one word tells anyone who reads the ad, and has any interest and desire whatsoever in the product, exactly what action to take.
 Even though a telephone number would seem to be enough, including the word, call, somehow adds motivation, for whatever reason, the word is known to boost responses.
 So use it.

-** Cover letter death by cliche**
+## Cover letter death by cliche

 You do not want to use trite phrases such as this.
 This sounds like begging, or the variation, please call me anytime, which sounds desperate.
 No one should be this available.